 Many such apps combine social, entertainment, and collaboration features as the borders between these activities start to blur.
 A good example is WeChat, where users can connect, make payments, edit videos, and exchange multimedia messages.
 In 2020, 50% of global smartphone usage time was spent on social and communication apps.

 Video chat apps today go beyond simply connecting people.
 With the introduction of augmented reality (AR), we can edit and customize ourselves and the world around us.
-Face filters, virtual backgrounds, and immersive collective experiences with 3D avatars in virtual working rooms are just a few examples of what AR could do.
+Face filters, virtual backgrounds, and immersive collective experiences with 3D avatars in virtual working rooms are just a few examples of what AR video conferencing software could do.

 This article is about the benefits and challenges associated with augmented reality in video chat apps.

 Personalized video chat experiences can empower brands through user creativity

 Augmented reality in video interactions makes every participant a creator.
 This means that AR video chat users are now empowered with a variety of tools that allow them to represent themselves and their environment in various ways.
 For example, with face filters, users can apply make-up without actually wearing it, add a tan, or otherwise enhance their appearance.

 AR video features go beyond beautification.
 Apps such as TikTok, Chingari, or Instagram allow users to easily represent their lives as short video stories, where users can customize environments and create whole new virtual worlds in collaboration with others.